-- In accordance with the QCAA Policy for student late and non-submission policy statement any task submitted late will not be graded for assessment. - Where a final copy of the assignment is not submitted the draft submission or evidence collected at the latest progress check will be used to award a grade against the full range of task criteria. - Where the non-submission of an assignment has the potential to make a student ineligible for a semester credit for a subject the parent/guardian will be informed. - This communication will be initiated by the Academic Leader and signed by both the Academic Leader and the Principal. - A copy of this communication will be provided to the Assistant Principal Curriculum to ensure appropriate data is entered into QCAA data capture systems and a copy to be placed on the student file.
+- In accordance with the QCAA Policy for student late and non-submission policy statement any task submitted late will not be graded for assessment. - Where a final copy of the assignment is not submitted the draft submission or evidence collected at the latest progress check will be used to award a grade against the full range of task criteria. - Where the non-submission of an assignment has the potential to make a student ineligible for a semester credit for a subject the parent/guardian will be informed. - This communication will be initiated by the class teacher and, will include the WEC Leader, WEP Leader and Assistant Principal - Teaching & Learning.